 Figure 10.5.1-4 shows an example signalling flow for the Conditional Secondary Node Change initiated by the SN:

 1. The source SN initiates the conditional SN change procedure by sending SgNB Change Required message which contains a CPC initiation indication.
-The message also contains target SN ID(s) information and may include the SCG configuration (to support delta configuration), and contains the measurement results related to the target candidate SN(s).
-The message also includes a list of proposed PSCell candidates recommended by the source SN, including execution conditions, the upper limit for the number of PSCells, and may also include the SCG measurement configurations for CPC (e.g. measId(s) to be used for CPC).
+The message also contains target SN ID(s) information and includes the SCG configuration (to support delta configuration), and contains the measurement results related to the target candidate SN(s).
+The message also includes a list of proposed PSCell candidates recommended by the source SN, including execution conditions, the upper limit for the number of PSCells, and the SCG measurement configurations for CPC (e.g. MeasIdToAddMod(s) to be used for CPC) within RRCReconfiguration***.

 2/3.
-The MN requests the target candidate SN(s) to allocate resources for the UE by means of the SgNB Addition procedure(s), including a CPC initiation indication, and the measurements results related to the target candidate SN and indicate the list of proposed PSCell candidates received from the source SN, but not including execution conditions.
-Within the list of PSCells, the SN decides the list of PSCell(s) to prepare and, for each prepared PSCell, the SN decides other SCG SCells and provides the new corresponding SCG radio resource configuration to the MN in an NR RRC configuration message (RRCReconfiguration****) contained in the SgNB Addition Request Acknowledge message.
-If forwarding is needed, the target SN provides forwarding addresses to the MN.
-The target SN includes the indication of the full or delta RRC configuration, and the list of prepared PSCell IDs to the MN.
-The target SN can either accept or reject each of the candidate cells suggested by the source SN, i.e. it cannot come up with any alternative candidates.
+The MN requests each target candidate SN to allocate resources for the UE by means of the SgNB Addition procedure, including a CPAC initiation indication, and the measurements results related to the target candidate SN and indicating a list of proposed PSCell candidates, for that target candidate SN, received from the source SN.
+Within the list of PSCells, the target candidate SN decides which PSCell(s) and associated SCG SCells to prepare and provides the new corresponding SCG radio resource configuration to the MN in an NR RRC configuration message (RRCReconfiguration**) contained in the SgNB Addition Request Acknowledge message.
+If date forwarding is needed, the target candidate SN provides data forwarding addresses to the MN.
+The target SN includes the indication of full or delta RRC configuration, and the list of prepared PSCell IDs to the MN.
+The target candidate SN can either accept or reject each of the candidate cells suggested by the source SN, i.e. it cannot configure any alternative candidates.

-4. The MN may indicate the candidate PSCells accepted by the target SN to the source SN via SgNB Modification Request message, if needed, e.g., when T-SN does not acknowledge all candidate PSCells, otherwise step 4 and 5 are skipped, e.g. when T-SN accepts all candidate PScells.

-5. The source SN may provide the updated measurement configurations and the execution conditions for CPC to the MN via SgNB Modification Request Acknowledge message.
+4/5.
+The MN has the option to indicate the candidate PSCells which were accepted to the source SN via SgNB Modification Request message before it configures the UE e.g., when not all candidate PSCells were accepted, otherwise step 4 and 5 are skipped.
+If requested, the source SN sends an SgNB Modification Request Acknowledge message and if needed, provides an updated measurement configurations and execution conditions for CPC to the MN.

-6. The MN sends to the UE an RRCConnectionReconfiguration message (RRCConnectionReconfiguration*) including the CPC configuration, (i.e. a list of RRCConnectionReconfiguration*** messages) and associated execution conditions, in which a RRCConnectionReconfiguration*** message contains a RRCReconfiguration**** received from the candidate SN and possibly an MCG configuration.
-Besides, the RRCConnectionReconfiguration message (RRCConnectionReconfiguration*) can also include the current MCG updated configuration, e.g., to configure the required conditional measurements, as well as the NR RRC configuration message (RRCReconfigutation**) generated by the source-SN.
+6. The MN sends to the UE an RRCConnectionReconfiguration message including the CPC configuration, (i.e. a list of RRCConnectionReconfiguration* messages) and associated execution conditions, in which a RRCConnectionReconfiguration* message contains a RRCReconfiguration** received from the candidate SN and possibly an MCG configuration.
+Besides, the RRCConnectionReconfiguration message can also include an updated MCG configuration, e.g., to configure the required conditional measurements, as well as the NR RRC configuration message (RRCReconfiguration***) generated by the source SN.

-7. The UE applies the RRC configuration (in RRCConnectionReconfiguration*) excluded the CPC configuration, stores the CPC configuration and replies to the MN with an RRCConnectionReconfigurationComplete message (RCConnectionReconfigurationComplete*), which can include an NR RRC response message (RRCReconfigurationComplete**).
-In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration* message, it performs the reconfiguration failure procedure.
+7. The UE applies RRCConnectionReconfiguration, stores the CPC configuration and replies to the MN with an RRCConnectionReconfigurationComplete message, which can include an NR RRC response message RRCReconfigurationComplete***.
+In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration message, it performs the reconfiguration failure procedure.